Bandy Is Eligible According To The Olympic Charter

-The author Halvor Kleppen (De Kalde Lekene: 69) concludes that it was a huge mistake of Victor Balck and Sweden to turn down a winter Olympic programme in Sweden 1912-13.
+The author Halvor Kleppen (De Kalde Lekene: 69) concludes that it was a huge mistake of Victor Balck and Sweden to turn down a winter Olympic program in Sweden 1912-13.
 Kleppen argues that with this rebuff the power of the Olympic Winter Games came in the hands of continental Europeans without (at the time) the Nordic competence in organizing winter sports events.
-Kleppen concludes that Sweden gave up sitting in the driver seat developing the Sports programme (Author: a programme that would have included bandy).
+Kleppen concludes that Sweden gave up sitting in the driver seat developing the Sports program (Author: a program that would have included bandy).
 It became bandy’s curse.

 Picture: IOC Sports Director Kit McConnell

 Other Multisport Games

 Bandy will participate in the FISU Winter Universiade 2019 in Krasnoyarsk, Russia.

 Bandy took part in the labor movement’s 1st and only international winter sports Spartakiade in Oslo, 1928.
 The Red Sports International (RSI), the socialist counter to the IOC, organized the Spartakiads.
 The labor movement later split between western social democrats and eastern communists.
 Exacerbated by the Stalin purges, the western European and the Nordic labor movement abandoned the USSR led RSI.
 The international Spartakiads ceased.
 The winter Spartakiads continued as a domestic multisport event for the Soviet Union republics until 1990.
 There were 7 editions, 1962 – 1990, in which bandy participated in 6 editions.